Niall Quinn: Sunderland

 Quinn finished his career with a highly successful spell at Sunderland, joining the north-east club in August 1996 for a club record £1.3 million, although he missed six months of his first season due to a knee injury – similar to the one which ruined his World Cup chances three years earlier.
 Before his injury, he had got off to a fine start to his Sunderland career, finding the net twice on his debut in a 4–1 win at Nottingham Forest.
 In his absence from September to March, Sunderland struggled and although he was back in action by the end of the season, they were relegated.

-His partnership with striker Kevin Phillips, signed in the 1997 close season, was one of the most prolific in the Football League in the late 1990s/early 2000s (a combined 194 goals for both players in all competitions from 1997-98 to 2002-03) and helped the club to regain promotion to the Premiership for the 1999–2000 season.
-In March 1999 Quinn again had to play in goal, this time replacing the injured Thomas Sørensen in a game against Bradford City.
-In similar circumstances to when playing for Manchester City against Derby County in 1991 Quinn scored and then went in goal, and kept a clean sheet to help his side win.
+His partnership with striker Kevin Phillips, signed in the 1997 close season, was one of the most prolific in the Football League in the late 1990s/early 2000s (a combined 194 goals for both players in all competitions from 1997–98 to 2002–03) and helped the club to regain promotion to the Premiership for the 1999–2000 season.
+In March 1999, Quinn again had to play in goal, this time replacing the injured Thomas Sørensen in a game against Bradford City.
+In similar circumstances to when playing for Manchester City against Derby County in 1991, Quinn scored and then went in goal, and kept a clean sheet to help his side win.
 He also has the distinction of being the first player to score at Sunderland's Stadium of Light, against Manchester City in 1997.
-He became a local legend at Sunderland, winning both the Sunderland and North East Sportswriters' Player of the Year awards in 1999 after scoring 21 goals in Sunderland's record-breaking Division One title-winning season.
-His final appearance for Sunderland came on 19 October 2002 against West Ham.
+He quickly became a legend at Sunderland, winning both the Sunderland and North East Sportswriters' Player of the Year awards in 1999 after scoring 21 goals in Sunderland's record-breaking Division One title-winning season.
+His final appearance for Sunderland came on 19 October 2002 against West Ham United.

 In a league career lasting 17 years, he had played a total of 475 times in the Premier League and Football League, scoring 141 goals.